WezomAgency/wezom-standard-tabs/README.md

 ## Requirements

-`Wezom Standard Tabs` was written with [ES6 modules](https://www.ecma-international.org/ecma-262/6.0/#sec-modules) standard!
+"Wezom Standard Tabs" was written with [ES6 modules](https://www.ecma-international.org/ecma-262/6.0/#sec-modules) standard!
 We recommend to use it with in your bundle system aboard, like [`webpack`](https://webpack.js.org/), [`browserify`](http://browserify.org/), [`parcel`](https://en.parceljs.org/), or something else.

 ## Docs